jacques/docs.npmjs.com/content/getting-started/semantic-versioning.md

 <iframe src="https://www.youtube.com/embed/kK4Meix58R4" frameborder="0" allowfullscreen></iframe>

-Semantic versioning is a standard that a lot of projects use to communicate what kinds of changes are in this release.
-It's important to communicate what kinds of changes are in a release because sometimes those changes will break the code that depends on the package.
+Semantic versioning is a standard that communicates the extent of changes are in a new code release.
+It's important to communicate what kinds of changes are in a release, because sometimes updates can break code that depends on the package.

 ## Semver for publishers

-If a project is going to be shared with others, it should start at `1.0.0`, though some projects on npm don't follow this rule.
+If a project is going to be shared with others, it should start at `1.0.0`, (though some projects on npm don't follow this rule).

 After this, changes should be handled as follows: